Release: Friday, January 16, 2009

 Curious about what’s next?
 Check out my Blindspot List here.

-Recommendation: I can’t help but feel disappointed by Defiance but this is far from a bad movie.
+Moral of the Story: I can’t help but feel disappointed by Defiance but this is far from a bad movie.
 It just isn’t a very ambitious one.
 Daniel Craig, Liev Schreiber and Jamie Bell are the clear stand-outs (even if the former’s accent is horrendous at the best of times).
 But as a visual display, the film earns a fairly strong recommendation from yours truly.

 Running Time: 137 mins.